junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

         fi;
             cp  vss_rel_* ${DEPLOYDIR}/

+* Please note that it is recommended to modify the file manually since `Makefile` is `tab`-sensitive.

 1-3.
 Now we can replace the `vehicle_signal_specification/spec` folder with the modified folder.
 To get the modified `spec` folder, clone the `junh-ki/dias_kuksa` repository::

     $ git clone https://github.com/junh-ki/dias_kuksa.git